In Enterprise Edition we support data storage in any S3 compatible storage.

 Migration from local storage to S3¶

 Now, copy your current storage to an S3.
-As we mentioned before, because we maintain the same structure in local filesystem, copy would be enough.
+As we mentioned before, because we maintain the same structure in local filesystem, copying will be enough.

-We suggest to use minio/mc to copy files.
+We suggest to use minio/mc to copy the files.

 minio/mc docker image and execute the following commands: